absorb-it/openhab-blockly-nspanel/docs/blockLibrary_nspanel_entities_light.md

 ### Popup Configuration

 - Enable a Color Wheel if you like.
 Once you change the color, some action is triggered.
-The [*returnValue* variable](blockLibrary_nspanel_helpers_returnValue.md) will contain the selected color, RGB-Values separated by '|'.
+To calculate the resulting *RGB Color* value, you need to supply some brightness.
+Take it from to-be-controlled *Item* itself (by using the same input as for the Brightness Slider preset) or just leave it at full brightness value (100).
+The [*returnValue* variable](blockLibrary_nspanel_helpers_returnValue.md) will contain the selected color, as a usual RGB-String like '#ffa3c2'.
+It can be directly used or converted to HSB with the related Color library tool.
 - Enable a Color Temperature Slider.
 You can give the slider a preset value and will get the selected value in the [*returnValue* variable](blockLibrary_nspanel_helpers_returnValue.md) for the change action.
 - Enable a Brightness Slider.
 You can give the slider a preset value and will get the selected value in the [*returnValue* variable](blockLibrary_nspanel_helpers_returnValue.md) for the change action.<br clear="right"/>